 There are 3 types of anthrax, each with different symptoms:

-- Cutaneous anthrax - causes dark, painless sores, usually 2 to 6 days after exposure to the bacteria.
+- Cutaneous anthrax - causes dark, painless sores, usually one to 7 days after exposure to the bacteria.
 The tissue around the sores can be swollen.
 Most people recover from cutaneous anthrax.
 This is the only type of anthrax recorded in Australia.

-- Intestinal anthrax - causes stomach pain and fever between 1 to 6 days after exposure.
-This type is usually fatal.
+- Intestinal anthrax - causes stomach pain and fever between one to 7 days after exposure.
+This type is usually fatal in untreated patients.

 - Inhalational anthrax - causes flu-like symptoms which then lead to severe difficulty breathing and shock.
-Between 6 and 9 people out of every 10 exposed to this type of anthrax die.
-Symptoms normally develop between 1 and 5 days after exposure but can take as long as 60 days to appear.
+Between 6 and 9 people out of every 10 exposed to this type of anthrax die if not treated.
+Symptoms normally develop in a week after exposure but can take as long as 60 days to appear.

 How is anthrax spread?